polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

 ## Hyperlambda code behind files

-The `HttpFileExecutorAsync` resolver will resolve anything not starting out with `/magic/` as a static file, optionally applied as a mixin file having a Hyperlambda code behind file for mixing in dynamic content with any _".html"_ files.
+The `HttpFileExecutorAsync` resolver will resolve everything _not_ starting out with `/magic/` as a static file, optionally applied as a mixin file having a Hyperlambda code behind file for mixing in dynamic content with any _".html"_ files.
 This allows you to render HTML, CSS, JavaScript and _"whatever"_, with the ability to dynamically render parts of your HTML files using Hyperlambda.
 This logic relies upon the **[io.file.mixin]** slot